badcoff33/vim/README.md

 ### Open the commandline window

 Sure, you can do `:` followed by a `<C-f>`.
-Or, sometimes more convinient, just press in normal mode`q:` for the command line or `q/` or `q?` to enter the search window.
-The advantage to open one of thiese windows is that normal mode commands can be used.
+Or, sometimes more convinient, just press in normal mode `q:` for the command line or `q/` or `q?` to enter the search window.
+The advantage to open one of these windows is that normal mode commands can be used.

 ### Plugins